Avanade/CoreEx/tools/CoreEx.Template/content/Company.AppName.Infra/Readme.md

 az webapp deploy --resource-group coreEx-dev4011fb65 --name app17b7c4c8 --src-path app.zip
 az functionapp deployment source config-zip -g coreEx-dev4011fb65 -n fun17b7c4c8 --src fun.zip
 ```

+## Deploying from CI/CD with service principal

+When deploying using service principal, SP needs to be given appropriate permissions to be allowed to create resources:

+* Owner role on the subscription to be able to assign permissions to manage identities created (this can be achieved by creating/assigning custom role too).
+* Azure AD create user role in order to create SQL Admin user and SQL access group.
+* Microsoft Graph permissions according to [Terraform Docs](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration) to be able to query domain, create/read users and create/read groups.